RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 Converting big hashes to small hashes increases the complexity of your code.

-### Switch from Set to Bloom filter, cuckoo filter, or HyperLogLog
+### Switch from a set to Bloom filter, cuckoo filter, or HyperLogLog

 Suppose you are using large [sets](https://redis.io/docs/data-types/sets/) to solve one of the following problems: